What are the latest changes in referencing internet language?

 ANSWER:

-As of 11th edition, AMA recommends lowercase internet and website, as well as removing the hyphen from email.
+As of the 11th edition, AMA recommends lowercase internet and website, as well as removing the hyphen from email.
 Other e- compounds retain their hyphen, e.g. e-cigarette and e-book.
 Capitalize the word that follows e- in title case, e.g. "State Restrictions on e-Cigarette Use."

 Tip: Include as much relevant information as possible

-Rainie L. The rise of the e-patient.
+Charlton G. Internal linking for SEO: examples and best practices.
+SearchEngineWatch.
+Accessed February 10, 2016. https://www.searchenginewatch.com/2015/09/29/internal-linking-for-seo-examples-and-best-practices/ Rainie L. The rise of the e-patient.
 Pew Research Center Internet and the American Life Project website.
 October 7, 2009.
-Accessed January 11, 2012. http://www.pewinternet.org/Presentations/2009/40-The-rise-of-the-e-patient.aspx
+Accessed January 11, 2012. https://www.pewresearch.org/internet/2009/10/07/the-rise-of-the-e-patient-2/ |